International-Data-Spaces-Association/IDSA-Rulebook/115_Interoperability_in_data_spaces.md

 **6 Agreements between different Data Space Governance Authorities** establish bridges between data spaces.

-* **Data Space to other Data Space**: negotiate legal equivalency of processes and rules between the two organizations.
+* **Data Space to other Data Space**: negotiate legal equivalency of processes and rules between the two organisations.
 * **Data Space to Trust Frameworks and Trust Anchors:** Align on mapping between policies and legal provisions and processes.
-* **Data Spaces to DSGAs:** Align on governance models and organizational processes.
+* **Data Spaces to DSGAs:** Align on governance models and organisational processes.
 * **Trust Framework to other Trust Frameworks:** Share semantic models for policies and align on identity and trust protocols required.
-* **Trust Framework to DSGAs:** Agree on standardized identity and trust protocols and a common set of semantic models.
+* **Trust Framework to DSGAs:** Agree on standardised identity and trust protocols and a common set of semantic models.
 * **DSGA to other DSGAs:** Share semantic models for policies and agree on functional processes.